 The good news is both your child and you can learn to make transitions easier with several simple steps.
 This strategy is probably best for children age four or older.

-For one week, commit to pay attention to transitions.
-Look for the times of day when you’re getting frustrated that your child isn’t listening and following directions.
+For two days, commit to paying attention to when your child isn’t listening and following directions.

 Here are some common daily transition times:

 - going to the bathroom

 - eating meals

 - turning off a TV show or tablet